Aquarius (Haken album): Album breakdown

 The grand finale of the album "Celestial Elixir" tells us that her sacrifice worked.
 Her blood was able to create a cure that turns humans into mermaids giving them the ability to survive the flood.
 The life of the mermaid was a tragic one, the fisherman survives with only her memory.

 Reception

 The reception of this album was generally positive.

 Eduardo Rivadavia of AllMusic praised it as the strongest prog album yet to come out in the 2010s.
 Classic Rock Magazine featured the song "Eternal Rain" as a free track of the day on 15 April 2010.
 The small review given was positive, calling it "interesting music from a young London band who combine jazz, metal and prog, delivered with excellent musicianship."

+In 2024, Loudwire elected it as one of the 11 best progressive metal debut albums.